o-Oscar/dog_control/README.md

 Goal : having a simple controller that flings the motors around in sim and in real life.

 TODO :
--> Understand the motor commands and implement torque limits on the motors -> Remove some lines to have a zero in the xml that is actually zero -> Remove limits to the motors in the xml
+-> implement the control (PID + limit) of the actuator in simulation "by hand" -> test it against the logs
+-> find the best matching parameters

+-> read the imu data
--> create a controller that makes little impulses toward the positiv direction of the motor to figure out the direction of each motor.
+-> write a controller that keeps the feets under the dog.

--> implement an inverting procedure to map actions to the right actuator direction -> start the dog and figure out the "right actuator direction" for each actuator
+-> compute a "velocity" of the actuators
+-> write a base velocity estimator

 ## Status